Fourier domain excision of periodic radio frequency interference: Mitigating periodic and other RFI from Time-domain data: RFIClean

 Next, narrow band RFI is identified and excised from the above DFT-cleaned block.
 For this, the mean and variance spectra are obtained for the block, by computing robust mean and standard deviation of each of the time series.
 The channels are identified which show either mean or the variance power more than a specified threshold and termed as outliers.
 The spectral power distribution in data obtained from radio telescopes is often significantly affected by electronic filters and other parts in the backends.
 This might make the above threshold based identification of contaminated channels in the mean and variance spectra less effective.
+To overcome any instrument induced spectral variations, we compute the differences between the mean spectrum values at adjacent channels, and denote the resultant spectrum as the \textsl{difference-mean} spectrum.
+Hence, using the mean spectrum, S$_{mean}$, the \textsl{difference-mean} spectrum, $\Delta$S$_{mean}$, is computed as,

-To overcome any instrument induced spectral variations, we obtain \textsl{difference-mean} and \textsl{difference-variance} spectra by computing the differences between adjacent channels in the mean and variance spectra, respectively.
-These difference-spectra, free from the spectral shapes induced by the instrument, are then used to identify the outlier channels.
-The time series in the contaminated channels are replaced by those of the adjacent non-contaminated channels.
+where \nf is the number of radio frequency channels.
+Note that $\Delta$S$_{mean}$ consists of $\nf-1$ elements.
+With a similar approach, we use the variance spectrum to compute the \textsl{difference-variance} spectrum.
+These difference-spectra, nearly free from the effects of the spectral shapes induced by the instrument, are then used to further identify the outlier channels.
+The time series in every identified outlier channel is replaced by the mean of the adjacent non-contaminated channel.
 The spectra for the individual time samples are also examined to find any narrow-band and narrow-time RFI, and the identified outliers are replaced by the specified threshold.

 In the last excision step, the time series computed by averaging the above DFT-and-spectral-cleaned block over all the channels is then subjected to threshold based excision.
 This step identifies any impulse-like RFI, and replaces the corresponding samples for each of the frequency channels by the means of their corresponding time series.